Parenting Bloopers and Blessings: Depositing Memories Into Our Children’s Lives

 I’m sure you have a list of those wonderful memories when you became a parent and wondered, “What was I thinking?”

 Today, I cherish those memories with my husband as we reminisce on the wonderful parenting bloopers we created in those earlier years of our marriage.

 When my husband and I met, I was working full time while going to college at night.
 Needless to say, I carried this working student schedule into our marriage and early parenting years.

 One night, I remember my husband picking me up after class.
 I was excited to be greeted by my husband and little boy’s smiling and ever so giggly face.
 To my surprise, my eyes widened as I opened the car door and saw our son, Jonathan, covered in a bath of spaghetti sauce.
-I guffawed at my husband, “What happened?” to which he sheepishly said, “What?
+I guffawed at my husband, “What happened?” to which he sheepishly replied, “What?
 I cleaned him.”

 That was the beginning of many more bloopers to come.